 - Half an egg carton (6 attached cups)

 - 6 coins including one penny, one dime, one nickel, and one quarter

 What You Do:

 - Place a coin in the bottom of each egg cup.

 - Ask your child to help you make paper wads out of the colored scrap paper for this tossing game.
 Each of you can pick a different color paper and make 6 paper wads.

-- Let your daughter toss a paper wad.
-Then you take a turn.
+- First, let your child toss a paper wad, and then it's your turn.
 Keep going until you are both out of paper wads.

-- First you add up your score, explaining it as you go.
-“I got two in the penny cup, that’s two points.
+- Now, add up your score, explaining it as you go: “I got two in the penny cup, that’s two points.
 Then I had one in the dime cup for ten points.”

-- Now it’s your daughter’s turn.
+- Have your child take a turn now.
 Encourage her to add up her own points.
-Who is the winner?
+Who's the winner?

-As you play, ask your daughter which is better – the cup with the highest score or the cup that is easiest to hit?
-It may depend which coin is in which cup.
+As you play, ask your child which is better: the cup with the highest score or the cup that is easiest to hit?
+It may depend on which coin is in which cup.